 Gregory E. Kaebnick

-Director, Editorial Department; Editor, Hastings Center Report; Research Scholar
+Director, Editorial Department; Editor, Hastings Center Report; Senior Research Scholar

 Gregory E. Kaebnick explores questions about the values at stake in developing and using biotechnologies and, particularly, in questions about the value given to nature and human nature.
 He is also the director of the Editorial Department and the editor of the Hastings Center Report.
 He has testified before Congress on ethical issues concerning the use of new genetic technologies and served on a National Research Council and National Academy of Sciences committee, Gene Drive Research in Non-Human Organisms: Recommendations for Responsible Conduct.